Texas Carnival: Plot

-In a poker game, Cornie is unaware that jellybeans being used for chips are worth big money.
-He loses $17,000 that he is not able to repay unless he can win a Texas chuck wagon race.
-Debbie is in hot water, too, because the real Marilla is suspicious of her.
+Later that night, Slim invites Debbie to a banquet in her honor.
+She attends and afterwards, begins to fall in love with Slim.
+A day later, Cornie plays a poker game, unaware that jellybeans used for chips are worth big money.
+He loses $17,000 that he is unable to repay unless he can win a Texas chuckwagon race.
+Debbie calculates their hotel expenses, and unable to repay, they unsuccessfully attempt to sneak out of the hotel.